Kiełbasa z Grilla / z Rożna

-While you could go for a fresh sausage, smoked kiełbasa is a more popular choice.
-It has already been cooked, so you don’t have to worry about cooking the meat to a certain temperature.
+While you could go for a raw sausage, smoked kiełbasa is a more popular choice.
+It has already been pre-cooked, so you don’t have to worry about cooking the meat to a certain temperature.
 Our only goal is to heat it through and give it a nice char.

 While it would be amazing to shop at a speciality meat store every day, that’s often not realistic.
 So if you’re heading to your local supermarket or a Polish store, keep these things in mind:

 - Look at the price.
 If it’s suspiciously low, it means the meat content is low as well and it’s full of nasty artificial adjectives.
-In Poland, aim at a price point of 20-25 złoty per kilo.
+In Poland, aim at a price point of at least 25-30 złoty per kilo.

 - Natural sausage casing is preferred.